 Having said all that, this vast wealth was on a brink from been forfeited as one of the world leaders in the industry came up with an offer to buy a controlling stake.
 Nine years ago, in 2011, Hayward offered NIS 180 million for a 67% stake, which was considered to be an attractive premium at that time.

 The Israeli company's valuation stood at NIS 345 million.
 Not surprisingly, it took an emotional meeting for its members to turn down a lucrative offer.
 Now, looking back, that decision proved to be a wise one as Maytronics’ value has skyrocketed since then with company's shares ascending by an amazing 2,600%!

-Since then, in 2017 the kibbutz sold a 10% of its shares for NIS 235 million, and on August 20 this year they sold another 3%, raising the total of NIS 385 million from both transactions.
+Back in 2017 the kibbutz sold 10% of its shares for NIS 235 million, and on August 20 this year they sold another 3%, raising the total of NIS 385 million from both transactions.
 Even after reducing their stake to 54%, Yizre'el remains in control of its flagship company.

-This recent event has only reminded its owners how right was the decision not to sell its stake a few years ago, especially as two-thirds of its annual profits the company distributes as a dividends.
+This recent event has only reminded its owners that they made the right decision not to sell its stake a few years ago, especially as two-thirds of its annual profits the company distributes as a dividends.